AnimeshDev1999/Shuttle-new/README.md

-# Food Place - never cook again
+# Shuttle - where geeks hangout

 Shuttle is a space themed/related blog that contains blogs about space via many different writers such as from NASA, ISRO and Space-X etc. The blog was designed and developed in a team of 3 people with the help of Git.